-In 2021-22, eviction actions initiated rose by 200%, from 576 to 1,730 although they remain 84% lower than pre-pandemic levels (10,520) (Table 23).
-The low level of initiations is largely due to the emergency legislation which protected tenants during the pandemic, brought into force in April 2020 as part of Coronavirus (Scotland) Act 2020.
+In 2022-23, eviction actions initiated rose by 128%, from 1,730 to 3,945 although they remain 63% lower than pre-pandemic levels (10,520) (Table 23).
+The low level of initiations during the pandemic years is largely due to the emergency legislation which protected tenants during the pandemic, brought into force in April 2020 as part of Coronavirus (Scotland) Act 2020.
 In addition, the Ending Homelessness Together Action Plan published by the Scottish Government in November 2018 increased the focus in the social rented sector on eviction prevention.
-Around seven in ten eviction cases disposed of in 2021-22 were dismissed (Table 24).

-From 2012-13, eviction initiations were increasing to a peak of 14,690 in 2015-16, followed by a levelling off until 2017-18.
+Around 55% eviction cases disposed of in 2022-23 were dismissed (Table 24).
+From 2013-14, eviction initiations were increasing to a peak of 14,690 in 2015-16, followed by a levelling off until 2017-18.
 Since 2018-19, initiations have been falling, partly due to private rented sector statistics moving to the First Tier Tribunal Housing.
 However, the decrease was rapid during the pandemic.
-The latest year saw some recovery in initiations but they still remain far below their pre-pandemic volumes.
+The latest two years saw some recovery in initiations but they still remain far below their pre-pandemic volumes.
 All evictions are brought to the sheriff court as summary cause actions.

-Table A1 and Table A3 show a count of all craves for eviction cases initiated in 2021-22.
-The most common craves sought are Recovery of heritable property (1,204), Payment of money (595) and Repossession (276).

-Figure 8: Eviction actions initiated in 2021-22 rose from last year but still far below pre-pandemic levels
+Table A1 and Table A3 show a count of all craves for eviction cases initiated in 2022-23.
+The most common craves sought are Recovery of heritable property (2,664), Payment of money (1,451) and Repossession (646).
+Figure 8: Eviction actions initiated in 2022-23 rose from the previous year but still far below pre-pandemic levels

-3.2.3 Family

-Divorce and dissolution made up 74% of family cases initiated in 2021-22

-Nearly all of the 8,249 divorces granted in 2021-22 were heard in sheriff courts, and 57% used the simplified procedure

-Family law covers a wide range of areas related to families, couples and children.
+Eviction cases initiated in the civil courts, 2013-14 to 2022-23 3.2.3 Family Divorce and dissolution made up 75% of family cases initiated in 2022-23 Nearly all of the 7,488 divorces granted in 2022-23 were heard in sheriff courts, and 60% used the simplified procedure Family law covers a wide range of areas related to families, couples and children.
 These include: divorces and dissolutions; applications relating to parental responsibilities and rights; and permanence and adoption cases.
 Family law also covers interdicts preventing a party from making specific contact or coming within close proximity to another, and exclusion orders that suspend the rights of an individual to live in the family home.
 This section also contains statistics on sheriff court summary applications relating to adoption and children's hearings.
 Previous editions of this bulletin presented statistics relating only to the principal crave of cases.
 This meant that the statistics on certain case types, such as contact and residence, did not reflect the true number of actions brought to court as these issues are often ancillary craves in a case where the principal crave is for divorce.
 We now publish statistics counting all the craves associated with a writ.